Children's Place (PLCE)

 AI Analysis | Feedback

-Mr. Umair was appointed President and Interim Chief Executive Officer of The Children's Place in May 2024.
-Prior to this role, he was a Senior Advisor for Origin Funding Partners, a global trade finance fund, where he focused on credit, recovery, and due diligence.
+Muhammad Umair was appointed President and interim Chief Executive Officer of The Children's Place on May 20, 2024.
+Prior to this, he served as a Senior Advisor for Origin Funding Partners, a global trade finance fund, where he was responsible for credit, recovery, and due diligence.
 He also held positions as Head of Advisory at Armacom and Senior Auditor at Ernst & Young.
-Mr. Umair brings over 15 years of financial and commercial experience, including investment management, corporate advisory, operational, and financial due diligence and audit.
-He joined the company's board of directors in February 2024 when Mithaq Capital acquired a majority stake in the company.
+Mr. Umair is a Chartered Accountant with over 17 years of financial and commercial experience, including investment management, corporate advisory, operational and financial due diligence, and audit.

 John Szczepanski, Chief Financial Officer